rlawrenc/cosc_304/labs/lab5/assign/README.md

 **1. Draw the ER/UML diagram for this database.
 (21 marks)** AutoER Link: https://autoed.ok.ubc.ca/questions/9

 **2. Convert the UML diagram into SQL DDL.
 Make sure to define primary keys and foreign keys.
-Your SQL DDL must run on either MySQL, Microsoft SQL Server or Oracle APEX (prefferable).
+Your SQL DDL must run on either MySQL, Microsoft SQL Server or Oracle APEX (preferable).
 (11 marks)**

 **3. Determine what you are going to sell in your store.
 Write a mission statement (1 mark) and executive summary paragraph (2 marks) describing your idea.**